Hearing loss makes it difficult for people to understand what is going on around them and to engage in conversations.

 Because of these problems, they may also suffer from emotional issues that are related to their struggles, making it difficult for them to keep up their relationships with others.

-The good news is that there are steps you can take to combat these emotional problems.
+The good news is that there are steps you can take to combat these emotional issues.

-Emotional problems that are related to hearing loss not only affect adults, but they can also affect young children and teens as well.
-Part of the explanation is that some people with hearing loss avoid social situations and conversations even with loved ones, and feel shame connected to their hearing aids or other devices.
-These effects in combination can lead to a host of issues that affect their psychological health.
+Untreated hearing loss not only affects adults, but it can also affect young children and teens as well.
+Some people with hearing loss avoid social situations and conversations even with loved ones.
+Others feel uncomfortable with even the idea of wearing hearing aids or other devices.
+These effects, in combination, can lead to a host of issues that affect their psychological health.

-Several research studies show that people with hearing loss are up to 50 percent more likely to experience depression.
-This depression stems from the anger and frustration that people feel when they can’t communicate with others, be it at the grocery store checkout or around the dinner table.
-This depression in some cases is short-term, but for others, it can persist for a more extended period.
+Several research studies show that people with untreated hearing loss are up to 50 percent more likely to experience depression.
+This depression stems from the anger and frustration people feel when they can’t communicate with others, be it at the grocery store checkout or around the dinner table.
+This depression, in some cases, is short-term, but for others, it can persist for a more extended period.

 Depression, anxiety, and being on constant alert for problematic situations can cause people who have trouble hearing to isolate themselves from others.
-It seems the easiest solution to simply remove themselves to avoid what they consider shame and embarrassment.
-This leads to problems in personal relationships that affect everyone, as all parties start to feel the sadness, anxiety, and depression linked their lack of interaction.
-Research shows that this social isolation can also lead to other problems such as a decline in cognitive abilities related to inactivity.
+If they have no way to hear conversation, it can seem like the easiest solution is to simply remove themselves to avoid what they consider shame and embarrassment.
+This leads to problems in personal relationships that affect not just the person with hearing loss.
+In addition, research shows that this social isolation can also lead to other problems such as a decline in cognitive abilities related to inactivity.

 What You Can Do

 There are several things you can do to help prevent the emotional problems associated with your hearing loss or the hearing loss of a loved one.
-The first step is to visit an audiologist to get a hearing test.
+The first step is to visit a hearing specialist to get a hearing test.
 If you already have hearing aids, make sure you keep getting tested to ensure your hearing devices are up to date.
 It is also important to talk about hearing loss.
-Let your family members know the best spot for you to sit at a table, and encourage them to face you when speaking.
-If you’re helping a loved one with poor hearing, avoid taking them to crowded restaurants or social settings that are very noisy.
+Let your family members know the best spot for you to sit so you hear better, and encourage them to face you when speaking.
+If you’re helping a loved one with poor hearing, avoid taking them to noisy settings.
 With proper medical care and good communication, people with hearing loss can vastly improve their own physical and emotional health as well as the health of those around them.